The Ranger Gazette

 3) For muskets and other military hardware, consider contacting James Brown, NYS dealer for Loyalist Arms, at firstname.lastname@example.org .
 He has a wide assortment of items to include a 1740's officers carbine in .62 caliber, a 1728 46 inch barrel musket with wooden rammer, a 1753 46 inch barrel musket with steel rammer, and other military accessories to include compasses, telescopes, and swords.

 Additional French and Indian War Events

-The Braddock Road Preservation Association sponsors an Annual French and Indian War seminar the first weekend of November pertaining to subjects relative to the conflict at the Jumonville Christian Camp and Retreat Center, 887 Jumonville Rd., Hopwood, PA 15445.
+November 4-5 ...
+The Braddock Road Preservation Association will be sponsoring its Annual French and Indian War seminar pertaining to French and Indian War subject matter at the Jumonville Christian Camp and Retreat Center, 887 Jumonville Rd., Hopwood, PA 15445.
 For more information visit http://www.braddockroadpa.org/seminar_current.html

 Films of the French and Indian War

 1) A film produced by Mind Labs Films entitled "The Battle on Snowshoes"

 is now available.
 It documents the famous engagement that took